romzorus/karnaboo/README.md

     - **DISS** (DIStribution Server) : located in your LAN, close to your clients, getting the updates from the REPS and making it available for the clients
     - **Client** : local host requiring its updates (it can be a user terminal, a web server or anything else)

+## Quickly try it with Docker

+To easily test the Karnaboo server, install [Docker](https://docs.docker.com/get-docker/) then follow these steps :

+1. Create an internal docker network to allow Karnaboo and ArangoDB to communicate `docker network create --subnet=172.10.0.0/24 karnaboo-network`
+2. Run ArangoDB
+`docker run --net karnaboo-network --ip 172.10.0.50 -e ARANGO_ROOT_PASSWORD=arangodb -p 8529:8529 -d arangodb`
+3. Check that tcp ports 9015 and 9016 are not blocked by your firewall (depends on your distribution)
+4. Run the Karnaboo server
+`docker run --net karnaboo-network --ip 172.10.0.51 -ti -p 9015:9015 -p 9016:9016 romzorus/karnaboo`
+5. To graphically access the database when it is time to connect your nodes, open this URL in your browser : [http://127.0.0.1:8529](http://127.0.0.1:8529)

+As for the agent, you still have to build and execute it on a host.
+There is no point in running an agent inside a container.
+It won't have all the necessary data and it won't act on the host accordingly.

 ## Installation

 The tools themselves don't need to be *installed* indefinitely.
 The idea is to execute once, put everything in order, then leave your hosts alone.
 This isn't a supervision tool.
 Once they are correctly configured, your hosts leave their life on their own until you want to change everything again.
 In that case, you execute the server and the agents again.